Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ### <a name="ProGANs"></a> Progressive growing of GANs (ProGANs)
 <div class="date">October 2017</div>

-**TL;DR:** Progressively add new high-resolution layers during training that generates incredibly realistic images.
+**TL;DR:** Progressively add new high-resolution layers during training that generate incredibly realistic images.
 Other improvements and a new evaluation method are also proposed.
 The quality of the generated images is astonishing.

 [[Article]][ProGANs_article] [[Code]][ProGANs_code]